Unfamiliar Land

 “River”

-Stanley, Idaho.
-Made from the dead sticks of yellow pine trees, “River” alludes the flow and cycle of life.
-I gathered sticks of varying sizes and created a sculpture that conjures notions of a skeleton or fossil - the eventual fate of all living things on earth.
+Stanley, Idaho, 2022.
+Made from the dead sticks of yellow pine trees, “River” conjures a skeleton or fossil - flowing like a river - signifying the cycle of life.